qeubar/appconfig/README.md

     Email: "que@bar.com",
 }

-appconfig.Update(conf, "my-app")
+usrconfig.Update(conf, "my-app")
 ```

 ### Supported platforms
-appconfig is built to work on any platform that supports Go.
+usrconfig is built to work on any platform that supports Go.